distributive/Sahasrara/README.md

 You can see full documentation on the [Ormolu repo](https://github.com/tweag/ormolu#usage).

+## Good Practice Recommendations

+Here are some good practice tips for git and this project.

+* Whenever a new feature is being worked on, create a new branch on your forked repo
+* When a feature is ready to be merged into the bot, make a pull request from the feature branch to the main repo
+* Before making a pull request, make sure your branch is up to date with main (and that it compiles and complies with `ormolu`) so that it can be merged without hassle
+* Write comments!
+This project will be maintained by many people, and it can be difficult to work out what others' code does

 ## Setup from Scratch

 If at any point something doesn't work, restart your computer first and try again, and then ask Benji (or someone else) for guidance.
-This guide is for Windows, mostly, but parts can be retooled for other OS's.
+Sections are marked depending on what OS they rely on, if any.

 1. git, wsl, and vscode setup
     1. github